7 Return/Refund Rate Statistics For eCommerce Stores

 What is the average return rate for apparel in online retail?

 Apparel has the highest return rates in ecommerce.
-Clothing items can see return rates up to 88% according to industry data.
+Clothing items often see return rates around 20-40%, while 88% of consumers have returned clothing orders at some point according to industry data.

 This high percentage stems from sizing inconsistencies across brands and the inability to physically try items before purchasing.